qiskit-community/awesome-qiskit/README.md

 * [qiskit-finance](https://github.com/Qiskit/qiskit-finance) - Qiskit finance is an open-source framework that contains uncertainty components for stock/securities problems, ising translators for portfolio optimizations and data providers to source real or random data to finance experiments.

+* [qiskit-experiments](https://github.com/Qiskit/qiskit-experiments) - Qiskit experiments is an open-source project for running characterizing, calibrating, and benchmarking experiments in qiskit.

 * [qiskit-dynamics](https://github.com/Qiskit/qiskit-dynamics) - Qiskit dynamics is an open-source project for building, transforming, and solving time-dependent quantum systems in qiskit.

+* [OpenQASM](https://github.com/openqasm/openqasm) - Openqasm is an imperative programming language designed for near-term quantum computing algorithms and applications. quantum programs are described using the measurement-based quantum circuit model with support for classical feed-forward flow control based on measurement outcomes.

 ## Community